top of page

 If your business is in the industry where similar companies are traded often, you may decide to use market-based valuation methods.
 These methods let you estimate your business worth by comparing the actual selling prices and financial performance of similar sold businesses.

 Asset-intensive companies such as manufacturing or real estate-driven firms, may benefit from using the asset-based approach.
 If the company is sold, the business valuation can be used to properly allocate the business purchase price in order to recover the initial investment quicker and reduce taxes.
+If you are not sure if the business is asset intensive, try this ratio: revenues divided by total assets.
+If the ratio is below 1.0, it is probable the business is asset intensive.

 Approaches to Value